Keʻelikōlani: Children

 She bore two sons, who both died young.
 John William Pitt Kīnaʻu, son of Leleiohoku, was born on December 21, 1842.
 He was taken away at an early age to attend the Royal School in Honolulu, and died September 9, 1859.
-Keolaokalani Davis, son of Isaac Young Davis was born in February 1862 and hānai (adopted) against his father's wishes to Bernice Pauahi Bishop.
+Keolaokalani Davis, son of Isaac Young Davis was born in February 1862 and hānai (adopted) against his father's wishes to Princess Bernice Pauahi Bishop.
 He died on August 29, 1863, aged one year and 6 months.

-Her adopted son, called Leleiohoku II after her first husband, was born January 10, 1854, became Crown Prince of Hawaii, but died April 9, 1877, when only 23 years old.
-On the death of her adopted son, she demanded that Kalākaua and his family relinquish all rights to the estates she had bequeathed their brother, and that they be returned to her by deed.
+Her adopted son Leleiohoku II was born January 10, 1854.
+He became Crown Prince of Hawaii, but died April 9, 1877, at age 23.
+On his death, she demanded that Kalākaua and his family relinquish all rights to the estates she had bequeathed their brother, and that they be returned to her by deed.
 Her relations with King Kalākaua were distant, although she had close friendships with his sister, Queen Liliʻuokalani, and their mother, Keohokalole.

 She was godmother to Princess Kaʻiulani.
 At Kaʻiulani's baptism, Ruth gifted 10 acre of her land in Waikīkī where Kaʻiulani's father Archibald Cleghorn built the ʻĀinahau Estate.
 Kaʻiulani gave Ruth the pen name of Mama Nui meaning "great mother".
 Ruth insisted that the princess be raised to one day be fit to sit on the Hawaiian throne.
-Ruth's death in 1883 was the first of many deaths that Kaʻiulani would witness in her short life.
+Ruth's death in 1883 was the first of many deaths that Kaʻiulani witnessed in her short life.

 Personal heir to the Kamehameha line

-Keʻelikōlani was an heir to many of the Kamehameha Dynasty despite her controversial heritage beginning with much of the land holdings of her adopted mother Kaʻahumanu through her father who inherited his daughters holdings that were then passed on to Keʻelikōlani.
-She was also the sole heir of Kamehameha V and a 1/9 heir to the estate of Charles Kanaʻina's estate along with her cousin Bernice Pauahi Bishop that inherited two - 1/9th shares because her genealogy.
+Keʻelikōlani was an heir to many in the Kamehameha Dynasty despite her controversial heritage.
+She was entitled to much of the land holdings of her adopted mother Kaʻahumanu through her father who inherited his daughter's holdings, which then passed to Keʻelikōlani.
+She was the sole heir of Kamehameha V and a 1/9 heir to the estate of Charles Kanaʻina's estate along with her cousin Bernice who inherited two - 1/9th shares because her genealogy.

 Legacy

-During her life Ruth was considered the wealthiest woman in the islands, owning a considerable amount of land inherited from Kamehameha V and her first husband Leleiohoku I. Her vast estate passed to her cousin Bernice Pauahi Bishop, with much of these lands becoming the endowment for Kamehameha Schools.
+During her life Ruth was considered the wealthiest woman in the islands..
+Her estate passed to her cousin Bernice Pauahi Bishop, with much of these lands becoming the endowment for Kamehameha Schools.
 On these lands downtown Honolulu, Hickam Air Force Base, part of Honolulu International Airport, Moana Hotel, Princess Kaʻiulani Hotel, Royal Hawaiian Hotel, among others, were built.

 A documentary film was made of her life in 2004.
 As a tribute to her traditionalism, a version of the film was produced in the Hawaiian language.
 In March 2017, Hawaiʻi Magazine ranked her among a list of the most influential women in Hawaiian history.